Baby lying on its mother's arm

 • Developmental changes.
 At around 4 months, your baby’s sleep cycle matures, leading to adjustments in sleep patterns and potential disruptions known as a 4-month sleep regression.
 Think of it as part of their growth, not a setback.
 Developmental milestones like rolling over, crawling attempts, teething, or growth spurts can also strain their energy, contributing to sleep challenges.

-• Not able to self-soothe yet.
+• They haven’t mastered independent sleep skills yet.
 All babies – and even adults – wake up briefly during the night.
 For young babies, the ability to soothe themselves and fall back to sleep independently is a skill that takes time to develop.
-Teaching your little one to self-soothe could possibly be key to managing 4-month sleep regression signs.
+Giving your little one more time and space to master independent sleep skills can help manage sleep setbacks due to the 4-month sleep regression.

 • Lack of routine.
 Consistency is key.
 Establishing a predictable evening routine helps your baby associate activities like bath time or a lullaby with winding down for bed.
 By around 4 months, a clear routine can support their developing sleep patterns and ease bedtime transitions.
-If they’re used to being rocked or fed to sleep, placing them in their cot sleepy but awake can encourage better sleep habits.
+If they’re used to being rocked or fed to sleep, placing them in their cot, sleepy but awake, can encourage better sleep habits – you can still support them, but more at arm's length.
 Lullabies for babies can also create a calming atmosphere.

+• Increased Alertness and Activity.
 As your baby becomes more independent and aware of their surroundings, they may find it harder to settle down at the end of the day.
-This heightened activity and curiosity, typical at 4 months, may lead to your little onefighting sleep.
+This heightened activity and curiosity, typical at 4 months, may lead to your little one fighting sleep.
 Making sure your baby stays active during the day and experiences calming activities before bedtime may help manage this alertness.

 In Summary

-The term ‘4-month sleep regression’ refers to your 4-month-old baby not sleeping the same as they did.
+The term ‘4-month sleep regression’ refers to your 4-month-old baby not sleeping as well as they previously have been.
 They may have a difficult time falling asleep or going back to sleep when waking up at night.
 This might occur at any age, but it is common at 4 months.

 Sleep regression at 4 months may be connected to factors such as: